top of page

 My first stop was on Riley's Lock Rd., one entrance point to the C&O canal.
 I parked my car across from a beautiful forsythia bush in front of me.
 Taking my canvas out of the car, I saw a woman quickly walking down a long driveway from her house at the top of the hill.
 She asked me what I was doing.
 “Painting Spring, I said.”
 She told me that my car was on

 her property.
 Apologizing, I moved it, as she walked back up the long driveway.
-I wondered if the forsythia were on her property, and decided to take my chances, adding strokes of brown and yellow to my canvas.
+I wondered if

 My next stop was at a scenic overlook on my way to Frederick, Maryland.
 Looking out,